selfdefined/web-app/CONTRIBUTING.md

 ### Version 1: Issues

-If you know a word that should be defined, but – for whatever reason – don’t feel confident writing the definition yourself (or maybe you disagree with an existing defintion), please [open an issue](https://github.com/tatianamac/selfdefined/issues/new).
+If you know a word that should be defined, but—for whatever reason—don’t feel confident writing the definition yourself (or maybe you disagree with an existing defintion), please [open an issue](https://github.com/tatianamac/selfdefined/issues/new).
 We can then collectively figure out how to best get this word defined.

 An issue might also be appropriate if you are unsure about some nuances of a definition you want to define.
 By opening an issue you start a conversation, and that is always a good thing!